 And zest that orange.

-Now most folks would use a zester for this but mine is around here somewhere and this little handheld grater is so much easier anyway.
-If you use a grater just be sure you grate only the orange part and try not to get down into the white part because supposedly, that part is bitter 🙂 I’ve never tried it myself so I’m gonna say “supposedly” here.
+Now most folks would use a zester for this but a little handheld grater works just as well as long as you have a soft touch.
+If you use a grater just be sure you grate only the orange part and try not to get down into the white part because supposedly, that part is bitter.
+I’ve never tried it myself so I’m gonna say “supposedly” here.
 I think orange zest is kind a bitter but in recipes like this, it is kinda heavenly too.

 Now sprinkle your brown sugar and cinnamon over the butter and then top with pecans, orange zest, and cranberries.